How Do Players Decide Which Ball Is Used In Foursomes At The Solheim Cup And Ryder Cup?

 Well, just because players use the same manufacturer and type of golf ball doesn't necessarily mean that they will work well together.

-Players may prefer to be paired with someone using a different manufacturer's golf ball in the Ryder Cup because although they are different manufacturers, the balls themselves may have similar characteristics.
+Players may prefer to be paired with someone using a different manufacturer's golf ball in the Solheim and Ryder Cup because although they are different manufacturers, the balls themselves may have similar characteristics.

 This used to be a bigger issue pre-2006, because in 2006 foursomes partners were allowed to change to a different golf ball, and crucially a different compression, on each hole.

-This means that in foursomes a player uses their partner's ball off the tee on par-4s to ensure that their partner gets to hit their own ball into the green, because there isn't as much difference seen in tee shots compared to how the ball flies on iron shots and reacts when it lands.
+This means that in foursomes a player usually hits their partner's ball off the tee on par 4s to give their partner the chance to hit their own ball into the green, because there isn't as much difference seen in tee shots compared to how the ball flies on iron shots and reacts when it lands.

 Rory McIlroy spoke about this ahead of the 2023 Ryder Cup.